The Ultimate Guide to Buying a SUP Paddle – Length, Adjustments, Materials

 Think all SUP paddles are created equal?
 Not quite.
 Making your way through the jungle of available paddles requires some thought.
-Here are factors to consider before making your next purchase.
+Whether for relaxing yoga or an ocean-spanning expedition, we’re here to help you choose the perfect paddle.
+Read on for the factors to consider before making your next purchase.

 Your paddle’s construction dictates more than just price—it also dictates performance.
 At the low end of both the performance and the price range are paddles with aluminum shafts and plastic blades.
 They’re heavy, but they’re rugged.

-These are perfect starter paddles for someone just getting into the sport, or someone that plans to loan the board out a lot.
+These are perfect starter paddles for someone just getting into the sport, or someone who plans to loan their board out a lot.
 However, the flexible blade and the weight of the paddle makes its performance rather lackluster.

 Fiberglass is a step up in performance.
 Significantly lighter than aluminum, expect it to be a bit less durable, and a bit stiffer.
 Avid paddlers often find a compromise in fiberglass SUP blades between price, durability, and performance.